Pan-genome: Software tools

 Pangenome analysis of genomes of Streptococcus agalactiae.
 Example of phylogenies made with BPGA software.
 This software allows us to generate phylogenies based on the clustering of the core genome or pangenome.
 Core and pan phylogenetic reconstructions are not necessarily matching.

 As interest in pangenomes increased, there have been several software tools developed to help analyze this kind of data.

 To start a pangenomic analysis the first step is the homogenization of genome annotation.
 The same software should be used to annotate all genomes used, such as GeneMark or RAST.
 In 2015, a group reviewed the different kinds of analyses and tools a researcher may have available.
 There are seven kinds of software developed to analyze pangenomes: Those dedicated to cluster homologous genes; identify SNPs; plot pangenomic profiles; build phylogenetic relationships of orthologous genes/families of strains/isolates; function-based searching; annotation and/or curation; and visualization.

 The two most cited software tools for pangenomic analysis at the end of 2014 were Panseq and the pan-genomes analysis pipeline (PGAP).
 Other options include BPGA – A Pan-Genome Analysis Pipeline for prokaryotic genomes, GET_HOMOLOGUES, Roary. and PanDelos.
 In 2015 a review focused on prokaryote pangenomes and another for plant pan-genomes were published.
 Among the first software packages designed for plant pangenomes were PanTools. and GET_HOMOLOGUES-EST. In 2018 panX was released, an interactive web tool that allows inspection of gene families evolutionary history. panX can display an alignment of genomes, a phylogenetic tree, mapping of mutations and inference about gain and loss of the family on the core-genome phylogeny.
 In 2019 OrthoVenn 2.0 allowed comparative visualization of families of homologous genes in Venn diagrams up to 12 genomes.
-In 2023, BRIDGEcerealwas developed to survey and graph indel-based haplotypes from pan-genome through a gene model ID.
+In 2023, BRIDGEcereal was developed to survey and graph indel-based haplotypes from pan-genome through a gene model ID.